The Cell, the Nucleus and the Mitochondrion as DNA Reservoirs

 Blood contains nucleated cells (white blood cells, or leucocytes) and non-nucleated red blood cells (erythrocytes) in roughly 1:1000 ratio by count.
 The DNA in a bloodstain comes entirely from the leucocytes.
 A single microlitre of whole blood yields approximately 25-50 nanograms of genomic DNA from roughly 4,000-8,000 leucocytes.
 A Bloodstain from a fresh 5-cm-diameter pool may yield micrograms of DNA.
 Even a dried bloodstain that has been on a surface for weeks, under typical indoor conditions, often contains sufficient high-quality DNA for full-profile STR typing.

 Semen from a fertile male individual contains both spermatozoa (approximately 200-600 million per millilitre of ejaculate) and non-sperm cells (epithelial cells of the male urethra, leucocytes).
 Sperm heads are haploid, carrying 23 chromosomes.
 Each sperm head contains approximately 3 picograms of DNA.
 Importantly, sperm cells have unusually compact chromatin: the histones of somatic cells are replaced with protamines during spermatogenesis, producing a chromatin structure that is roughly six times more condensed than somatic nuclei and significantly more resistant to enzymatic digestion and heat denaturation.
 This resistance is exploited by differential extraction, which selectively lyses the fragile epithelial cells first (yielding the female fraction) and then lyses the protamine-compacted sperm under harsher conditions (yielding the male fraction).
-Differential extraction is the standard protocol in sexual-assault casework in the US (SWGDAM guidelines), the UK (FSR guidelines), and Australian and Indian forensic DNA laboratories.
+Differential extraction is the standard protocol in sexual-assault casework in the US (SWGDAM guidelines), the UK (FSR guidelines), and Australian and Indian forensic DNA laboratories, the mechanics are detailed in differential extraction in sexual assault casework.

 Saliva deposits on envelopes, cigarette ends, bite marks, and skin contain buccal epithelial cells shed from the oral mucosa.
 Each epithelial cell is diploid and contains the standard nuclear complement.
 Saliva itself is not enriched for DNA: the liquid component contributes nothing, and the cell count per millilitre of saliva is highly variable.
 Swabbing the inside of a cheek yields a reference sample of very high DNA quality.
 Swabbing a bitten surface may yield trace-level DNA from a small number of shed cells.